kalyanbudharam2018/Internships/Standard Bank Data Science/README.md

-# Prediction of Absenteeism during work time: Project Overview
+# Prediction of Loan application status: Project Overview

 * Business Problem: Currently the home loan application process is a manual one.
 It which takes 2-3 days, which mean that the applicant will only be notified after 2-3 days of the application outcome.

 * Business Objective: Reduce the amount of time it takes for applicants to be notified about their loan statuses (to a matter of seconds).

-Hypothesis: Based on historical data we can use machine learning to predict the loan status of a potential borrower such that the time taken for them to receive their respective statuses is reduced significantly.
+* Hypothesis: Based on historical data we can use machine learning to predict the loan status of a potential borrower such that the time taken for them to receive their respective statuses is reduced significantly.

-* Created a tool that predicts absenteeism at a company during work time which will helpful to regulate working activity and also explore whether a person presenting certain characteristics is expected to be away from work at some point time or not.
+* Created a tool that predicts the loan status of a potential borrower which will helpful to the bank as well as applicants such that the applicant receives a response immediately after completing their application.

-* I have collected data from Kaggle in csv file, Pre-processed (Cleaning/ Analysis) data with Python & SQL, finally saved pre-processed data in csv file.
-* Applied Feature Engineering, Logistic Regression (ML) with sklearn, obtained 73% accuracy, saved model using pickle
-* Model deployed through absenteeism module and Analysed the Predicted Outputs in Tableau.
+## Summary:
+*	Worked for 'Loan Prediction’ business problem on historical bank data (dataset@ Client_size-981, 13) by implementing Data pre-processing & Exploratory Data Analysis (EDA with Sweetviz) using SQL, Python & libraries.
+*	Machine Learning Production with AutoML (79%) & Random Forest Classifier (77%) using Scikit-Learn.
+*	Prepared to present the insights to a non-technical audience through communication.

 ## Dataset:
 This dataset is taken from Kaggle which is famous for it employment service and data has following features:
-*	ID
-*	Reason for Absence
-*	Date
-*	Transportation Expense
+*	Loan_ID
-*	Distance to Work
+*	Gender
-*	Age
+*	Married
-*	Daily Work Load Average
-*	Body Mass Index
+*	Dependents
 *	Education
+*	Self_Employed
+*	ApplicantIncome
+*	CoapplicantIncome
+*	LoanAmount
+*	Loan_Amount_Term
+*	Credit_History
-*	Children
+*	Property_Area
-*	Pets
+*	Loan_Status
-*	Absenteeism Time in Hours